Amarok79/Amarok.Events/README.md

 The library is redistributed as NuGet package: [Amarok.Events](https://www.nuget.org/packages/Amarok.Events/)

-The package provides binaries for *.NET Standard 2.0* only.
+The package provides strong-named binaries for *.NET Standard 2.0* only.
 Tests are performed with *.NET Framework 4.7.1* and *.NET Core 2.1*.

 For development, you need *Visual Studio 2017* (v15.7 or later).